Loading lesson…

 The big idea: detection teaches evasion.
 Education teaches integrity.
 Invest in the one that scales.

-What is the core idea behind "Academic Integrity in the AI Era: Teaching Honesty, Not Just Detecting It"?
+What is the main idea of "Academic Integrity in the AI Era: Teaching Honesty, Not Just Detecting It"?

-Which best describes the scope of "Academic Integrity in the AI Era: Teaching Honesty, Not Just Detecting It"?
+Which action would help you apply "Academic Integrity in the AI Era: Teaching Honesty, Not Just Detecting It" responsibly?